 Just like when decorating any room inside your house, your outdoor area needs a focal point.
 Focal points give people something to gather around which will, in turn, better the flow of the outdoor space.
 Some outdoor focal points to consider include a fire pit, gas fireplace, water feature, or wet bar.

 Choose Finishes that Blend Comfort and Durability

 The easiest way to create a feeling of an extended living space is to use the same colors, textures, and patterns outdoors that you used indoors.
 Of course, the fabrics you use must be durable enough to withstand the elements, but that doesn’t mean sacrificing style.
 Colorful indoor/outdoor rugs, textured planters, and patterned throw pillows are easy ways to transition from interior to exterior living.

 When looking for a home with plenty of options for outdoor entertaining, look no further than Beachwalk.
 With five neighborhoods and dozens of floorplans to choose from, you can find the perfect home that fits your family needs all within a community that values outdoor recreation.
-A 14-acre Crystal Lagoon, a mini-golf course, multiple tennis courts, a lap pool, and more await you at Beachwalk in St Johns County.
+A 14-acre Crystal Lagoon, a mini-golf course, multiple tennis courts, and more await you at Beachwalk in St Johns County.
 Contact us today to learn more about available homes.